 Shortest-path bridging: TRILL and 802.1aq.
 Within 802.1aq, you have two incompatible implementations of the forwarding plane: SPBV and SPBM.
 And then there’s Cisco’s FabricPath, which looks to be enhanced 802.1aq at the moment.
-I’ll briefly describe these technologies in the Data Center 3.0 for Networking Engineers webinar.

 While these technologies supposedly target large-scale LAN networks, they’ll soon escape into the WAN (why couldn’t you run 802.1aq SPBM or TRILL over VLPS, for example).